-1. Don’t post stuff which you don’t want others to see
+1. Don’t post stuff that you don’t want others to see

-This can be considered as one of the most basic precautions you can take to protect yourself online.
-Always keep in mind whom you share your content with – even if it is just a small group of people or audience, as information can be easily transmitted from one person to another with just a simple click.
-Don't share status posts that give insight to your personal life or any information that could be used against you.
+This is one of the most basic precautions you can take to protect yourself online.
+Always keep in mind whom you share your content with – even if it is just a small group of people or an audience, as information can be easily transmitted from one person to another with just a simple click.
+Don't share status posts that give insight into your personal life or any information that could be used against you.
 Most importantly, you shouldn’t let anyone know about your schedule and the places you frequently go to.

 2. Always be aware and alert of your online activities

 Going online is one of the easiest things a person can do nowadays.
 You just turn on your router and you’re connected.
 However, there are certain things that you should know before you go online.
-The constant threat of viruses, malware, and the presence of hackers especially on public Wi-Fi's should not be taken for granted.
+The constant threat of viruses, malware, and the presence of hackers especially on public Wi-Fi should not be taken for granted.
 Know that several malicious entities are prying on your data for their own benefit.
-Also, do not just simply connect to public Wi-Fi for the sake of convenience as some of these networks might be set by hackers.
+Also, do not just connect to public Wi-Fi for the sake of convenience as some of these networks might be set by hackers.
 Once you connect to these networks, you are exposing your privacy and data to hackers and you let them take advantage of whatever information you share online.

 3. Avoid weighing in on sensitive/controversial topics